Maintaining patient boundaries

 Inappropriate relationships

-• Think carefully about the ethics of having a relationship with a former patient.
-Take into account the length of time since you treated them, the duration and nature of the professional relationship, the vulnerability of the patient (then and now) and whether you'll still be treating other members of their family.
+- Think carefully about the ethics of having a relationship with a former patient.
+Consider the length of time since you treated them, the nature of the professional relationship, the vulnerability of the patient (then and now), whether you'll still be treating other members of their family and whether you could be seen to be abusing your professional position.

 How to manage inappropriate patient behaviour